 The dry season begins in Southern Africa as the rains have ended and the nights are cooler.
 Jackets start to appear for night drives and early morning starts.
 Green colors begin to fade and the bush loses a little of its brilliance.
 Predators thrive as their colors blends in with the surroundings.
 Migratory birds begin to head north to their breeding areas.
 Buffalo group into large herds around Botswana‘s Okavango Delta region as the flood waters from Angola start to reach the top of the Delta and begin their slow deliberate progress deep into the heart of the Delta.
 Rates are still lower this month, so it’s a great time to take advantage of awesome wildlife viewing at a great price.

 Water temperatures are perfect and warm in the Seychelles in May and visibility is excellent for those of you looking for some spectacular snorkeling and diving, as well as white beaches and plenty of sunshine.
-The East African coast and islands of Zanzibar are still a little wet this time of year, but further south towards Mozambique and Mauritius, the conditions are very good, with dry and warm weather.
+The East African coast and islands of Zanzibar are still a little wet this time of year, but further south towards Mozambique the conditions are very good, with dry and warm weather.